getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

 ## Deploying to a cloud service

-In this demo we will be deploying to Azure but it could any PaaS.
+In this demo we will be deploying to Azure but it could any PaaS (Platform as a Service).
 I am keeping a list [here](https://github.com/getsetbro/csv-files/blob/master/node-tools.csv)

 ### Azure